Learning to Break: Knowledge-Enhanced Reasoning in Multi-Agent Debate System: Method

-As illustrated in Figure \ref{fig_main_framework}, the debate process is structured into three distinct stages: simultaneous-talk, orderly-talk, and summary.
+\paragraph{\textbf{Overall Process.}} As illustrated in Figure \ref{fig_main_framework}, the debate process is structured into three distinct stages: simultaneous-talk, orderly-talk, and summary.
 During the simultaneous-talk stage, each debater independently presents their views, uninfluenced by the responses of others.
 In the orderly-talk stage, debaters, one after another, build upon the views previously expressed.
 Each debater speaks once per round, and after each round, the judge evaluates whether to conclude the debate.
 At the end of the debate, the summarizer will summarize the final answer based on the views of all debaters.
-Notably, before presenting their views, each debater selects relevant evidence from a pool created by retrieving evidence from the Wikipedia corpus and Google search engine based on the question.
+Notably, before presenting their views, each debater selects relevant knowledge from the shared knowledge pool created by retrieving knowledge from the Wikipedia corpus and Google engine based on the question.

-\paragraph{Simultaneous-Talk} During the simultaneous-talk, the primary duty of each debater is to independently formulate a response to the question.
-This response should be as accurate as possible and grounded in the available evidence of their own selection.
-The prompt for this stage is as follows:
+\paragraph{\textbf{Simultaneous-Talk.}} During the simultaneous-talk, the primary duty of each debater is to independently formulate a response to the question.
+This response should be as accurate as possible and grounded in the available knowledge of their own selection.
+The formula is shown in Eq (\ref{equ_3}).
+The details in Prompt \ref{prompt_first_debate}.